 How to design an e-commerce website

-To construct a robust distributional e-channel, you need to understand the web design process, know its pillars and generate an elaborated business plan.
-Since web design includes myriad aspects to cover, it’s reasonable to divide it into several phases and steps so that nothing escapes your attention.
+To construct a robust distributional e-channel, you need to either understand the web design process yourself, study its pillars and generate an elaborated business plan or turn to the employment of online creative services various devoted agencies provide.
+Moreover, since web design includes myriad aspects to cover, it’s reasonable to divide it into several phases and steps so that nothing escapes your attention.
 That guarantees consistency and helps you to avoid any significant drawback either during or after the website launch.

 Phase #1 Preliminary discovery